Roadmap¶

 1) Build a topology-seed from deterministic sources:

-- /root/.openclaw/cron/jobs.json (job ids, schedules, delivery targets)
+- OpenClaw cron registry (job ids, schedules, delivery targets)

-- playbook cron job specs (openclaw-async-coding-playbook/cron/jobs/*.md)
+- maintainer cron job specs (operator archive)

 - workspace repo roots (git + directory metadata only)